marty-oehme/pubs-extract/README.md

     - [x] confirm for many papers?
 - [ ] warning when the amount of annotations in file is different than the amount extracted?
 - [ ] tests tests tests tests tests, lah-di-dah

-## Things that would also be nice in pubs in general and don't really belong in this repository

-- `show` command which simply displays given entry in a nice way
-    - could take multiple entries but present them all in the same larger way
-    - a metadata command which shows the metadata connected to an entry (e.g. `show --meta`)
-- XDG compliance
-    - a way to insert env vars into the configuration paths
-    - looking in XDG_CONFIG_HOME and XDG_DATA_HOME by default
-    - accepting env vars for overriding the directories
-- isbn import re-enabled with -> `api.paperpile.com/api/public/convert`
-    - example request: `curl -X POST -d '{"fromIds":true,"input":"9780816530441","targetFormat":"Bibtex"}' -H "Content-Type: application/json" https://api.paperpile.com/api/public/convert`
-    - example reponse: `{"output":"@BOOK{Igoe2017-cu,\n  title     = \"The nature of spectacle\",\n  author    = \"Igoe, James\",\n  publisher = \"University of Arizona Press\",\n  series    = \"Critical Green Engagements: Investigating the Green Economy and\n               its Alternatives\",\n  month     =  jun,\n  year      =  2017,\n  address   = \"Tucson, AZ\",\n  language  = \"en\"\n}\n","token":"3ca6b666-2b9d-4962-8017-a0c8f1f86bfd","tags":[],"withErrors":false}`
-- side-by-side command to open annotation file and document at the same time
-- fzf-mode/bemenu mode to look through documents
-- batch-edit? a way to quickly modify items matching a query, e.g. removing file entry for all those from year:2022 or whatever
-- link related items
-    - a special tag?
-    - building relationships: two-way (related, e.g. same working paper), or single direction, e.g. a re-print, a compendium, etc
-    - should still always be traceable from both sides
-- automatically keeping a main bibtex file up-to-date
-    - can be done through the `export` command, e.g. as a git hook when the repo is updated
-- better git commit names for git plugin
-- more direct linking to individual annotations
-    - e.g. you have an annotation on page 17, allow opening that page from there and vice versa
-    - can use e.g. existing markdown quote pattern:
-      > [17] To be or not to be blabla which would then open page 17 in the document
-    - makes most sense as plugin probably (which also allows setting the pattern by which it finds citations in the notes)
-- fuzzy matching
-    - either by default, as a config setting or with the ~prefix
-- why are we doing tags in metadata not in the bibtex files?
-- default replacement bibkey for files which are missing part of what makes it up
-    - e.g. if you use {authorname}{year} as bibkey, a file missing author would substitute with this